-Travelling costs will be refunded for the full distance covered per return trip measured from the office of the Service Provider appointed provided that the destination is greater than 50km away (one way) from the Service Provider's stated office address at the time of tender.
-Travelling costs related to trips to the site shall not be claimable and will be deemed to be included in your tendered professional fee, Travel costs will only be considered where the Service Provider has been requested to attend an off-site meeting with the destination being further than 50km (one way) from the Service Provider's office.
+Travelling costs will be refunded for trips to the site for distances for one-direction travel to a facility in for distances above 50 km.
+Travelling costs related to trips to cover travel distances above the stipulated distances shall not be claimable and will be deemed to be included in your tendered professional fee.
+Travel costs will only be considered where the Service Provider has been requested to attend an off-site meeting with the destination being further than 100 km (one way) from the Service Provider's office.